BlacksmithsHammer/some_good_tasks/fpga-tasks/README.txt

-# task serializer
+# task serializer in serializer folder

-T-hold and T-setup in good borders during all compiler optimizations